arjkb/personal-story/unm-guide/index.md

 ### Accomodation
 You can either choose to live on-campus or off-campus.
 Living off-campus might be cheaper.
-Ms. Rakhi Rajagopal and Mr. Sasidharan Subramanyam -- both of whom were exchange students to UNM from Amrita Viswa Vidyapeetham -- might be able to tell you more about off-campus accomodation.
+Ms. Rakhi Rajagopal and Mr. Sasidharan Subramanyam -- both of whom were exchange students to UNM from Amrita Vishwa Vidyapeetham -- might be able to tell you more about off-campus accomodation.
 Contact ACIP for their email address or phone number.

 I've always lived on-campus here because of the safety, security, and convenience it offers.